 If you have an HR complaint, you should first speak with your supervisor to try to resolve the issue.
-If that is not possible or does not solve the problem, please contact their supervisor.
-The Complaint and Grievance Officer cannot assist with HR complaints; these type of complaints must be handled through Southeast Workforce Development Board Management.
+If that is not possible or does not solve the problem, please contact the President/COO.
+The EO Officer cannot assist with HR complaints; these type of complaints must be handled through Southeast Workforce Development Board Management.